Kealakehe High School

 Kealakehe High School is a public high school located in Kailua, Hawaii County, Hawaii, United States.
 It has the largest geographic school attendance boundary in the state and covers a geographic district 40 mi wide, encompassing the communities of Kailua-Kona, Hōlualoa, Waikōloa, and Puakō.
 The school motto is "Harmony and unity through dynamic education and community for everyone, every time."
+Established in 1997, the school serves grades 9–12.
+Its athletic teams, the WaveRiders, compete in the Big Island Interscholastic Federation.

 Kealakehe's mission

 Encouraging partnerships among students, parents, faculty, staff and community by offering a curriculum which will address multi-intelligences and awareness; providing a safe environment which expects mutual respect; providing opportunities where all students can develop their gifts and talents to be productive members of the community.

 History

 The high school established its 9th grade class first in 1997.
 Each year the subsequent grades were added, and the campus enlarged, to accommodate the first graduating class in 2001.
 A football stadium was added in 2003.